Entrepreneur Spotlight: Saran Kaba Jones’s FACE Africa Is Offering Liberians Life

 Most families couldn’t stand the war, so, they escaped to neighboring countries.
 People’s helplessness made Saran Kaba Jones resolve to restore the land by setting up FACE Africa.

-The other major challenge was that Liberia was adversely affected by the civil war.
-Saran Kaba found a devastated nation whose infrastructure was in ruins.
+This was partly because Liberia was adversely affected by the civil war.
+Saran Kaba Jones found a devastated nation whose infrastructure was in ruins.
 Thus, setting up an organization in this kind of setting was not a walk in the park.

 However, Jones was determined to bring a change in the lives of her people.
-She worked closely with several people to quickly get acquainted with Liberian systems and way of life.
-Consequently, she solicited financial help from donors in order to get enough money to set up and run her organization.
+She worked closely with several people to quickly get acquainted with Liberian systems and the way of life.
+Consequently, she solicited financial help from donors to set up and run her organization.

 FACE Africa runs the WASH in Schools (WinS) initiative whose objective is to give a bright future to Liberia children.
 The country has also suffered from Ebola in the past.
 The government considers WinS as one of the initiatives that will help to heal the country completely.

 Before the WASH initiative was launched, only nine districts out of 26 could access clean and safe water.
-FACE Africa is now offering safe cleaning and drinking water to 5 communities and targets to offer the same to all schools in the region.
-The objective is to offer all schools access to clean drinking water.
+FACE Africa started by offering safe cleaning and drinking water to 5 communities and targets to offer the same to all schools in the region.
+The objective is to give all schools access to clean drinking water.

 About two million people die every year due to the water crisis in the world.
-Liberia isn’t an exception since the majority of the residents lack sanitation equipment and clean water.
+Liberia isn’t an exception.
+This is because the majority of the residents lack sanitation equipment and clean water.
 FACE Arica believes that the first step to solving this crisis is offering residents clean drinking water.
 Also, this initiative will help to reduce poverty in the country.

 The goal of FACE Africa is to ensure every resident in Liberia has access to clean drinking water.
 After achieving this objective, the organization aims to extend its services to other African nations facing water shortage problems like Liberia.